sleepymalc/VSCode-LaTeX-Inkscape/README.md

 Feeling it?
 Let try to set up this step by step.
 And maybe you can create your own snippets also!

-### HyperSnips for Math
+### HyperSnips

 If you look around in VSCode extension marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
-But I'm not sure why this is the case, I can't figure out how to set up _ properly.
+But I'm not sure why this is the case, I can't figure out how to set it up properly.
 Hence, I find another alternative, which is [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
-But hold on, don't download this too quickly!
-We will use [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips) instead, and I'll explain why in a moment.
-Before then, please first download [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips).
+Please first download [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
 Now, just follow the instruction, copy [latex.hsnips](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!

 To modify this file, you can either go to this file in your finder or use VSCode built-in command function.
 For command function,

 1. Press `shift+cmd+space` to type in some command to VSCode.
 2. Type `>HyperSnips: Open Snippet File`
 3. Choose `latex.hsnips`

-Now, let move on.
-Oh wait, I need to explain to you why I want to use [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips).
-This is because this version support *math mode*.
-Namely, you can specify a particular snippet will **only** be triggered in math environment.
-This is particularly useful when you need to switch beck and forth between text environment and math environment.
-When you use snippets after a while, you'll see why this is important!

 For further and detailed explanation for snippets, please go to check out the original blog post!